Omar4589/NoSQL-Social-Network-API/README.md

 ## Installation <a id="installation"></a>

 To use the Social Media API, you'll need to `clone the repo` and `install the necessary dependencies`.
-While in your terminal and at the root directory of the project, run `npm install`  to install `Express.js` and `Mongoose`.
+Use an IDE to open the project directory & run `npm install` in the terminal to install `Express.js` and `Mongoose`.
 You'll also need `MongoDB` installed and running on your local machine.
+Read the [MongoDB Installation Documentation](https://www.mongodb.com/docs/manual/installation/).

 ## Usage <a id="usage"></a>